scandale-project/scandale/docs/architecture.rst

 .. figure:: _static/02-list-of-messages.png
    :alt: Messages received by the Correlation Engine

-   Messages received by the Correlation Engine
+   Messages received by the Correlation Engine from various probes.

 .. figure:: _static/03-presence-notification.png